 A contrastive learning approach trains a model to distinguish between similar and dissimilar pairs of data points.
 The goal is to learn a representation where similar data points are mapped close together, and dissimilar points are far apart.

 A popular algorithm in this category is Contrastive Predictive Coding (CPC), which learns representations by predicting future data given the current context.
-For example, given a sequence of images, CPC learns to predict the next image in the sequence, contributing to tasks like logistic regression.
+For example, given a sequence of images, CPC learns to predict the next image, contributing to tasks like logistic regression.

 Generative Models